denirusdiaman/dooha/README.md

-# Awake Agency - Next.js Website
+# Dooha - Next.js Website

 A beautiful, responsive website clone of the Awake Agency built with Next.js, Tailwind CSS, and modern design principles.